tymothytym/dateSquirrel/readme.md

 if a change drops below that, so run the tests when retuning the palette.

-**Disabled dates are held to the same 4.5:1 as everything else.** WCAG exempts inactive controls from contrast requirements, which is exactly why disabled dates are normally unreadable — they were 1.94:1 here before.
-Since legible disabled cells can no longer be identified *by* their low contrast, they also carry a strikethrough (SC 1.4.1, Use of Colour) and `aria-disabled`.
+**Disabled dates are held to the same 4.5:1 as everything else.** WCAG exempts inactive controls from contrast requirements (apparently).
+Since legible disabled cells can no longer be identified *by* their low contrast, they also have a rather fetching strikethrough (SC 1.4.1, Use of Colour) and `aria-disabled`.

-Two other consequences worth knowing if you override the palette:
+Two other consequences if you override the palette:

 - **Disabled needs a pair of tokens per panel.** The year and day lists sit on a light surface, the month list sits on `--dsq-primary`; no single text colour is